 At Door County Forgeworks, every blade showcases decades of experience.
-“Everything you don't know how to do comes out when you're making that knife,” Ric explains.
+“Everything you don't know how to do comes out when you're making that knife,” Ric explained.
 “The more time you can take to prepare, the better the knife is going to turn out.
 If everything's an experiment, then you get an experimental product.”

 It’s a small shop, giving Ric total control over the process.
-“Because it's a micro business, I have the ability—and the burden—of choosing exactly which direction to go,” he says.
+“Because it's a micro business, I have the ability—and the burden—of choosing exactly which direction to go,” he said.
 “That means every mistake is one you have to wear, and every success you get to smile about.
 When you're making a knife, there's always a chance of failure.
 It depends on you to make it work.
 It's not an automatic process.”

 Taking responsibility for the operation means being serious about safety.
 “The safety gear can be situational.
 There's no excuse for not wearing proper protective equipment.
 If you're not protecting you, nobody else is going to.”